 (Below Right) A test program is run on the evaluation system in our showroom.
-Sherline now assembles it’s own computers in-house in order to control quality of every component and aid in problem analysis and technical support down the line.
+Sherline now assembles it’s own computers in-house in order to control the quality of every component and aid in problem analysis and technical support down the line.

 (Left) Each system is tested individually before shipping.
 Computers and machines are hooked up on this test bench and run using a 3D test program.
 They are checked several times at various points during the program to make sure they are running properly and maintaining accuracy.

 - P/N 67127 (with plug) or 67130 (wires only, no plug)